-Prof. Maureen Maloney, QC
+Prof. Maureen Maloney, KC

 Combatting Money Laundering in BC Real Estate